IABTechLab/uid2docs/docs/sdks/client-side-identity.md

 Your callback function should accept two parameters: an event type and a payload.
 The type of the payload depends on the event type.

-The following example callback handles the `SdkLoaded` event to call `init` and then, if an identity isn't available once `init` has completed, calls the `InitCompleted` event to provide an identity.
+The following example callback handles the `SdkLoaded` event to call init and then, if an identity isn't available once `init` has completed, uses the `InitCompleted` event to provide an identity.

 <Tabs>
 <TabItem value='js' label='JavaScript'>